Frequently Asked Questions

 - What is the U.S. job placement rate for non-U.S. Citizens/Residents?

 Typically only one international student is hired for U.S. employment from year to year.
 The U.S. economy is struggling (2010) and unemployment is quite high as compared to previous years.
 VERY FEW employers are willing to sponsor individuals for work visas.
 Further, even if an employer is willing to sponsor you, it is possible you will not win the visa "lottery" controlled by the U.S. Government, thus you will be forced to leave the country anyway.
-Our Graduate Business Career Services Office hosts an international student workshop in July to counsel students about job seeking in the United States.
+Our Business Career Services hosts an international student workshop in July to counsel students about job seeking in the United States.
 Advising services are also available in the UF International Center.

 - Are there any scholarships or assistantships available?
 Do I have to apply for them?